 • Survey carried out

-We’ll meet you on-site as soon as possible to discuss your plans and requirements
+If required, we will meet you on site as soon as possible to discuss your plans and requirements

 • Receiving your estimate and making payment